abstractfactory/openmetadata-mk1/doc/index.rst

     >>> om.read(r'c:\my_project\my_asset')
     {'broadcast': {'message': 'hello, world'}}

+	| **Under construction**
+	| Note that the following pages are in the process of being written.
+	| If you are immediately interested, get in touch via marcus@pipi.io
+	| and we'll talk.

 How it works
 ~~~~~~~~~~~~
 Underneath 'my_asset' there is a folder.
 A special folder which this API writes and reads from.
 The name of this folder is not relevant (it's '.meta') but it's content are.
 Each piece of data within this folder corresponds to a "channel" (which are also folders).